Curriculum Guide

 Class III Spanish

 What is the pattern?
 What does it tell me?
 How will I use it?
 What does carefully engaging with the arts teach me about myself and the world?
 These questions serve as the throughlines for Spanish III.
 All year, students work to develop listening, speaking, reading, writing, and cultural competency skills to reach the communicative benchmarks of this course.
 Using many traditional art forms, including Afro-Caribbean drumming and traditional folk music, students explore their relationships to communities, local and global.
+With a strong emphasis on using Spanish in class, students express complex ideas and questions, taking risks with the language to solidify their learning.
 For example, students research health challenges faced by Boston-area Latinx communities and use Design Thinking strategies to create authentic wellness posters that are displayed throughout the city.
 As in previous years, this course emphasizes critical thinking skills related to language learning, encouraging students to actively reflect on how they learn.
-Using a wide range of classroom routines, students develop a solid grammar and vocabulary foundation to engage in daily dialogues and written activities.
+Using a wide range of classroom routines, students develop a solid grammar and vocabulary foundation to engage in dialogues about going camping with friends, discussing a doctor’s visit, or describing their wellness routines.
 As students develop the skills and dispositions needed to guide their own learning, classes are structured to provide support and scaffolding for the individual learner.

 Class IV Spanish

 What do I learn about myself and my community by taking a stand?
 How does understanding the immigrant experience deepen my understanding of my country?
 How can I be a more independent learner?
 These questions will serve as touchstones throughout the year as students develop the skill sets, listening, speaking, reading, writing, and cultural competency that are necessary to reach the communicative benchmarks of this course.
 In the content-rich, culturally appropriate context provided in class, students learn to discuss social issues that interest them as well as take political action; they deepen their understanding of the language by exploring the journeys of immigrant families in the US and the complex narratives around immigration in this country.
 Building on previous years, the course continues to emphasize critical thinking skills related to language acquisition and encourages students to actively reflect on how they learn as well as what they are learning.
-Students will develop the skills and dispositions needed to guide their own learning, with the class structured to provide the support and scaffolding needed by the individual learner to achieve goals they set for themselves within the context of the existing curriculum.
+With a strong emphasis on using Spanish in class, students express complex ideas and questions, taking risks with the language to solidify their learning.
+Readings, videos, games and skits are part of this dynamic and diverse curriculum, where students develop the skills and dispositions needed to guide their learning.
+Classes are structured to provide the support and scaffolding the individual learner needs to grow as a Spanish speaker and achieve the goals they set for themselves within the context of the existing curriculum.